Uretiti Beach: Recreational use

 Uretiti is a popular site for surfing, fishing, swimming, and walking.
 Its water consistently passes water quality tests for swimming safety.
 It is not patrolled by lifeguards.
 The beach is a section of Te Araroa walking trail, which runs the length of the country.

 The main access to the beach is via the DOC campground, which provides 300 unpowered tent sites and facilities described as "basic" – toilets, water taps, and cold showers (hot showers are coin-operated).
 DOC warns visitors to clean their shoes upon leaving to avoid spreading kauri dieback disease, and notes that wasp nests are a hazard in the area.
 Uretiti is a popular site for New Year's Eve revelry; visitors wishing to camp during the peak of the season are advised to book in advance.
 New Year revellers and other visitors frequently light fireworks or bonfires on the beach despite total fire bans in the area; fireworks are believed to be responsible for a fire which claimed 500 m2 of scrub in 2016.

 Nudity

 Uretiti is Northland's most popular beach for naturism.
 In general, naturists use the southern half of the beach; however, this is a custom rather than an enforceable rule.
 Public nudity is legal on any New Zealand beach where it is "known to occur".
 Nudity is not permitted within the DOC campground; campers found in breach of this rule are asked to dress or leave the site.

-Uretiti is an established site for gay activity, including gay naturism and cruising in addition to rainbow-themed New Year parties.
+LGBTQ+ community

+Uretiti is an established destination for the LGBTQ+ community over the New Year period, with more than half of the local DOC campsite being populated by gay and lesbian travellers.
+There are rainbow themed gathering and dance parties at the campsite.
+It has been said that the establishment of a naturist community has in-turn led to growth of the LGBTQ+ community at Uretiti due to a more accepting environment.
+In addition to naturism, gay cruising is also active around the campsite and sand dunes.